This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sauté the vegetables: In a 2-quart saucepan, heat the oil over medium heat.
+• In a 2-quart saucepan, heat the oil over medium heat.
 Add the celery, onions, bell pepper, garlic, and Creole seasoning.
-Cook, stirring occasionally, for 2 minutes.
+Cook, stirring occasionally, for about 2 minutes.

-• Cook the sausage: Add the sliced sausage and cook for another 2 minutes, flipping occasionally.
+• Stir in the sliced sausage and cook for another 2 minutes, turning occasionally.

-• Add the beans and broth: Stir in the red beans, broth, hot sauce, and thyme.
+• Stir in the red beans, chicken broth, hot sauce, and thyme.

-• Simmer: Bring to a boil, then reduce heat to medium-low.
-Simmer gently for 30 minutes, stirring occasionally.
+• Bring to a boil, then reduce the heat to medium-low.
+Simmer gently, stirring occasionally for 30 minutes.

-• Finish the dish: Stir in the butter until melted.
-Mash a few beans with the back of a spoon to thicken the sauce.
+• Stir in the butter until melted.
+Lightly mash a few beans with the back of a spoon to thicken the sauce.

 Notes

-• Build flavor: Sautéing the vegetables and sausage before adding liquid deepens the flavor.
+• Build Flavor: Sauté the vegetables and sausage before adding liquid to create a rich, flavorful base.

-• Adjust the spice: Add more or less hot sauce and Creole seasoning to suit your taste.
+• Adjust the Spice: Taste as you go and add more or less hot sauce or Creole seasoning to your preference.

 Cooking Red Beans with Dried Beans

-To make this recipe with dried red beans instead of canned, follow these steps:
+To make this recipe with dried red beans instead of canned, follow these simple steps:

-1. Soak the beans: Soak 1/2 cup of dried red beans overnight in plenty of water, covering them by at least two inches.
-For a quick soak, place the beans in a pot, cover with water by about an inch, bring to a boil, and let boil for 2 to 3 minutes.
+Quick soak: Place beans in a pot, cover with water by about an inch, bring to a boil, and cook for 2 to 3 minutes.
 Remove from heat, cover, and let sit for 1 hour.
 Drain and rinse before cooking.

-2. Adjust the broth: Use 2 1/2 cups of broth to start.
-As the beans cook, if the mixture thickens too much, add more broth, 1/4 cup at a time, up to 3 cups total.
+2. Add the Broth: Start with 2½ cups of broth.
+As the beans cook, add more broth as needed, ¼ cup at a time, up to 3 cups total, to keep the mixture saucy.

-3. Increase the cook time: Simmer for 1 to 1 1/2 hours, stirring occasionally, until the beans are tender.
-Keep the heat low and check periodically to ensure even cooking.
+3. Cook the Beans: Simmer gently for 1 to 1½ hours, stirring occasionally, until the beans are tender but not mushy.
+Keep the heat low for even cooking.

 Nutrition